-Accredited Nursing Schools in South Carolina – Information & Rankings for 2020
+Nursing Schools in South Carolina - 2020 Rankings

 South Carolina ranks in the bottom 10 states in the U.S. where health care is concerned according to research published by the United Health Foundation.
 A significant contributor to this problem is the nursing shortage in the Palmetto State and particularly the dearth of primary care nurses and nurse practitioners.
 By 2028, state agencies estimate South Carolina will be short 6,400 nurses.
 There are many reasons why this nursing shortage is projected.
 South Carolina’s nursing salaries are significantly less than the national mean, which leads to retainment issues.
 More than one-third of South Carolina’s registered nurses are older than 50 and will be contemplating retirement soon.
 There are diversity issues as well: Just 11 percent of the South Carolina’s nursing workforce is African American even though African Americans represent nearly 28 percent of the state’s population.
 The upshot is that graduates of accredited nursing schools in South Carolina who are willing to take on these challenges should have no trouble finding employment.

-Following are the 8 Best Accredited Nursing Schools in South Carolina for the Year – 2020
+Following are the 8 Best Accredited Nursing Schools in South Carolina for 2020

 1. University of South Carolina - Columbia, Columbia